Skip to Content

 How do I start sewing?

-Start with basic tools: sewing machine, fabric scissors, pins, measuring tape, and cotton fabric.
+Gather basic tools first: sewing machine, fabric scissors, measuring tape, pins, and thread.

 How do you backstitch a seam on a sewing machine?